 Michael Joseph Walsh lives in Fairfax, Virginia and is the poetry editor for Phoebe: A Journal of Literature and Art.
 His work is forthcoming in Fence.

-Brian Warfield lives in Philadelphia and publishes chapbooks through Turtleneck Press.
+Brian Warfield lives in Philadelphia and writes short stories.

 Robert Alan Wendeborn lives and writes in Portland, OR.
 His poems and reviews can be found in The Collagist, >kill author, PANK, and other cool places.
 He blogs for Uncanny Valley, and you can follow him on Twitter @rawbbie.